 Footage of the indicative route of the Metro Tunnel (Courtesy Metro Tunnel)

 “We currently have one dedicated site in Melbourne that deals with fabricated product – we’ve increased that now to three sites,” Micah says.
 “The original site we have is about 6500sqm under roof and with the other two coming online we’ll have about 26,000sqm in total.”

 One of those new sites is located in Melbourne’s west and has the advantage of offering significant outdoor space for storage of up to 750 tonnes of completed cages.

-Neil Gibson, Liberty Steel Executive General Manager, Manufacturing, said he’s excited that the first stage of prefabrication work is underway.
+Neil Gibson, Liberty Steel Chief Operating Officer, said he’s excited that the first stage of prefabrication work is underway.
 “Our team has worked very hard to win this work and the transformation has begun with the establishment of the two new sites to accommodate the project,” he said.

 Liberty Steel's main package of work is due to finish in 12 months.